Written Upon the Top of Ben Nevis

 On 17 October 1883 the building was declared open by proprietor of the Ben Nevis estate, Mrs Cameron Campbell of Monzie, who ascended the mountain on a pony.
 The scene was set as a northwesterly airstream covered Scotland that morning depositing snow above 700m, giving the inaugural party a taste of what life might be like at the new observatory.
 There had been 19 applicants for the position of Superintendent, including one from Clement Wragge, but the directors decided to appoint Robert Traill Omond instead and a disappointed Wragge left for Australia.
 Wragge would go on to carve a distinguished career for himself as a meteorologist in Australia and India.
-Among his achievements were the establishment of an extensive network of observatories in Queensland, as well as stations on Mount Wellington, Tasmania, and Mount Kosciuszko, NSW.
+Among his achievements were the establishment of an extensive network of observatories in Queensland, as well as stations on Mount Wellington, Tasmania, and Kosciuszko, New South Wales.
 He was also responsible for the convention of naming cyclones after people.
 Back on Ben Nevis, Omond, who had worked with Professor Tait at Edinburgh University, proved to be an excellent successor to Wragge.

 Life proved tough for the observatory's meteorologists who experienced a particularly cold and stormy first winter.
 Some days taking observations became impossible, with the observers either unable to dig themselves out or confined to the building when it was too dangerous for them to attempt to reach their instruments.
 The following summer the building was enlarged, with a prefabricated wooden tower being added to provide an exit in deep snow conditions and to support the Robinson anemometer.
 Hourly observations were taken in summer and winter - often under the most appalling conditions.
 Supplies were brought up by pack ponies along the Pony Track (obviously) which had been constructed alongside the observatory.

 The observatory provided an excellent location for a field laboratory, and scientists from many different disciplines conducted experiments there.
 The most famous of these was probably C T R Wilson who is best known for developing the cloud chamber, one of the most important tools used in atomic physics research and for which he received the Nobel Prize for physics in 1927.
 Wilson was employed as a relief observer for two weeks during the summer of 1894 and was so impressed by the glories and corona that he saw, that he began laboratory experiments on clouds formed by the expansion of moist air.
 These experiments were the beginning of a highly distinguished scientific career.
-Among those who worked for longer periods at the observatory were R C Mossman, who was the meteorologist on the Scottish Antarctic expedition of 1902-1904 and W S Bruce, the expedition's leader.
+Among those who worked for longer periods at the observatory were R C Mossman, who was the meteorologist on the Scottish Antarctic Expedition of 1902-1904 and W S Bruce, the expedition's leader.
 Mossman and Bruce's time at the observatory proved escellent training for their 1902 voyage to the Antarctic in the whaler Scotia.
 Bruce in particular appeared to have enjoyed his time on Ben Nevis.
 He not only took observations with the two other observers but plotted bird migrations and made a collection of insects - now in the museum in Edinburgh.
 During his stay on the mountain he was sent a pair skis by William Burn-Murdoch - probably the first in Scotland.
 Bruce was one of the first British polar explorers to become proficient at skiing, and in 1907 was honoured with the position of first President of the Scottish Ski Club.
 On one occasion his love of skiing almost proved fatal when he just managed to save himself from plunging over the North East Face of Ben Nevis.

 The opening of the path and observatory made an ascent of Ben Nevis increasingly popular, all the more so after the arrival of the West Highland Railway in Fort William in 1894 which carried tourists and members of the recently formed Scottish Mountaineering Club to the foot of the mountain.
 Around this time the first of several proposals were made for a rack railway to the summit, luckily for us none of which came to fruition.
 Some time after the observatory started operating, an enterprising Fort William hotelier opened the diminutive Temperance Hotel near the summit and connected to the main building of the Observatory.
 The hotel was run by two local ladies on his behalf.
 It had four bedrooms available at ten shillings per person for dinner, bed and breakfast.
 This hotel continued receiving guests right until the end of the First World War, long after the observatory itself had ceased operating.